HuangBin017/SC1015-Mini-Project/README.md

 We decided to then use an additional dropout layer, which randomly drops 20% of the neurons in the 256 layer to reduce dependency on each neuron which will hopefully reduce overfitting.
 ### ML Random Forest Classifier.ipynb
  We decided to explore classifier solutions and used a Random Forest Classifier after finding the issue of overfitting in CNN.
+ Since the optimal depth of a decision tree can be difficult to determine, we created multiple models with varying max depths to find out which is optimal.
  We also experimented with different max depths for the trees to find the optimal model with the highest test accuracy.
 ## Conclusion
 - If a link exists in the first 10 pages in google, it is likely not a phishing link
 - A suspicious domain surprisingly has little correlation with whether it is phishing or not